LegacyOfKain/NugetGetPackageCurrentVersion/Readme.md

-## Instructions for running a linux script on a Docker container to get the latest version of a nuget package from ubuntu.
+## Instructions for running a linux script on  Docker  - to get the latest version of a nuget package from ubuntu.

 Let me know if you need any further modifications! 😊